Rehabilitation and Diagnosis of Hearing Loss based on Electric Acoustic Interaction

 Objectives

-The fundamental understanding will set the basis for a new generation of diagnostic devices for hearing loss that combine, for the first time, minimally invasive electric acoustic stimulation.
+The fundamental understanding gained from this project will set the basis for a new generation of diagnostic devices for hearing loss that combine, for the first time, minimally invasive electric acoustic stimulation.

 Novel Auditory Prosthetic

-Moreover, READIHEAR will assay a novel auditory prosthetic that makes use of the interaction mechanisms between acoustic and electric stimulation delivered through minimally invasive electrodes.
+Moreover, READIHEAR will assay a novel auditory prosthetic that utilizes the interaction mechanisms between acoustic and electric stimulation delivered through minimally invasive electrodes.

 Impact